ePages-de/epages-docs/apps/events.md

 If you have implemented an event in your application, you will be informed about related actions and can react accordingly.
 Furthermore, your app will receive information related to the event, such as the current page a user is on.

+{% callout info Note: %}
-**Note:** Please be sure to regularly check our [change log](https://developer.epages.com/apps/change-log.html) to keep track of updates and changes on properties that might affect your app.
+Please be sure to regularly check our [change log](https://developer.epages.com/apps/change-log.html) to keep track of updates and changes on properties that might affect your app.

-These events are available:
+{% endcallout %}

+## Available events

+In the following table, you can find all available events.
+For more detailed information on a specific event, see the section [Examples](#examples).

 | Event | Description |
 | - |  - |